datanav/docs/tutorial-getting-started-enrich.rst

 Enrich data
 ===========

 In this tutorial we will look closer into how to semantically enrich your data.
 We add semantic value to our data in Sesam by identifying reference objects in the data and link them to their associated target, such as the link between a Primary Key (PK) and a Foreign Key (FK).
 In Sesam we use namespaced identifiers (NI's) and rdf:types to create these links.
+We also use the semantic enrichment step to add namespaces to our data.

-In this tutorial we will only add some enrichment in order for you to understand the concept.
+In this tutorial we will only add some enrichment, in order for you to understand the concept.
 To semantically enrich data you need to know what the data means, which is why semantic enrichment should always be done with someone with more intimate knowledge about the data, such as a system owner.

 .. admonition::  Objectives: